Furkanzmc/qtws-2025-great-migration/slides.md

 <v-click>

-- Data for UI is created procedurally in thousand different places.
+- Data for UI is created procedurally in lots of different places.
 ```cpp
 void create() {
   // NOTE: Also code we cannot change.